fwupd/fwupd/plugins/logitech-bulkcontroller/README.md

 This plugin uses the following plugin-specific quirks:

+### `Flags=check-buffer-size`

+Query the device at startup to see if we can use a larger buffer size.

+Since: 1.9.7

 ## Update Behavior

 The peripheral firmware is deployed when the device is in normal runtime mode,